seshupavan/seshupavan.github.io/Readme.md

-# My blog
+# My Blog

-Had a bunch of thoughts I wanted to express and get feedback on
+This is my blog where i'll be writing about various ideas that i feel worth sharing and it'll also act as my personal portfolio until i found a better one.